EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 Click **Launch**.

-Open OnDemand will create job files for the app in a job-specific job context directory in an app-specific directory under your `ondemand` directory.
+Again, Open OnDemand will create job files for the app in a job-specific job context directory in an app-specific directory under your `ondemand` directory.

-Open OnDemand will show an app **job card** with information about the app's job.
+Again, Open OnDemand will show an app **job card** with information about the app's job including:

-Open OnDemand submits the job for the app to a job scheduler which schedules the job onto the back-end based upon the resources requested.
-Again, your job is then queued until sufficient resources are available on the selected back-end to run your job.

-The Job status on the job card will update through the states 'Queued', and then 'Starting'.
+* Job status (on the top right of the job card): initially 'Queued'.
+* Created at: The time the job was submitted.
+* Time Requested: The runtime requested for the job which defaultsa to 6 hours.
+* Session ID: An auto-generated value which is used as the name of the job-specific job context directory.
+* App-specific information, which includes values from the app form:
+    * Container name:
+    * Connection timeout: when the app's job starts running, the app's job will wait for this duration (1200 seconds i.e., 20 minutes) for the JupyterLab server to become available.
+If this does not occur, then the app will terminate itself.
+    * Cores
+    * Memory in GiB

+Again, the app's job is sumbitted to the job scheduler  and, when the job starts, the Job status on the job card will update to 'Starting' and **Time Requested** will switch to **Time Remaining**, the time your job has left to run before it is terminated by the job schedler.

-When the Job status updates to 'Running', the JupyterLab container is now running and a **Connect to JupyterLab** button will appear.
+When the Job status updates to 'Running', the **Host** will appear on the job card, the back-end on which the job, and so the JupyterLab container, is now running.
+A **Connect to JupyterLab** button will also appear on the job card.
 The JupyterLab container is now ready for use!

 Click **Connect to JupyterLab**.
+A new browser tab will open with the JupyterLab service.

-JupyterLab running in the container is protected with an auto-generated password.
-This button is configured to automatically log you into the container using this password.
+You may wonder why you were not prompted for a username and password.
+The JupyterLab service running in the container runs as a 'root' user.
+Again, the 'root' user is within the context of the container only.
+The service is protected with an auto-generated password.
+The button is configured to automatically log you into the container using this password.

 #### Troubleshooting: Proxy Error